 Move the marker to the signal peak (1 kHz).
-The marker should read an amplitude equal to the source output level times the amplifier gain.
+The marker should read an amplitude equal to the generator output times the amplifier gain.

 This turns on the marker offset and sets the reference marker to the current marker position.
-From now on, the marker will now read relative to
+From now on, the marker will now read relative to the signal peak.
+A Δ is displayed before the marker readout to indicate that the reading is relative.
+A small star symbol is located on the graph at the marker offset position.